dermasmid/google-workspace/docs/index.rst

 Quick start
 ============
-After you have got your credentinals from the google cloud console and put them inside your working directory, You can run the following:
+After you have got your credentials from the google cloud console and put them inside your working directory, You can run the following:

 .. code-block:: python